CACI-International/ergo/so/README.md

   in a delayed context.
 * Allow functions to get call-site variables?
 Convenient for things like `work-dir`.
-* Add union types to the type system, allowing `if` and `match` to be delayed.
 * Allow fetching of urls and use of zip/tarballs with load command.

-### Plugin notes
-* Ideally, plugins are loaded just like other scripts: `so [path to plugin]`.
-  Duplication is handled as one would expect (only load things once).
-The loaded plugin must return a Value (just like loading another script).
-* When loaded, plugins may also provide extensions to share interfaces/memory with other plugins or the runtime.
-This may include hooks into certain events (execution complete, loading, etc).
-Extensions may rely on other extensions.
-  * If extension dependency resolution is necessary, there either needs to be a single point at which resolution occurs (maybe after loading certain prelude files) or extensions must be loaded in a particular order (though this precludes circular dependency resolution).
-* ABI must be stable at plugin boundaries.

-#### Native vs WASM plugins
-* Both types of plugins could be made in other languages if desired (though not as convenient as types would have to be redefined to be ABI-compatible).
-  With regard to Rust:
-  * Native plugins could be smaller, but would need to be built for separate platforms.
-  * WASM code by default is kind of large: a hello world comes out over a MB.
-    With std disabled it gets much smaller.
-This may be appropriate anyway since std is not ABI-stable.
-Size may not be a big concern since they won't be downloaded often.
-WASM allows the plugins to be loaded on any platform.